Du Tao: Refugee crisis in Jing and Xiang

-Resentment grew among the Ba and Shu refugees, who were fleeing their homelands west to avoid the rise of Cheng Han in Yizhou.
-They were treated poorly by the local administrators and populace, and the recent actions by Wang Cheng only disturbed them more.
+Wang Cheng's actions only aggravated the refugees' resentment even more.
 Not long after, another native of Shu named Du Chou (杜疇) rebelled.
-The recent uprisings by Shu refugees were beginning to arouse suspicion among officials in Jingzhou and Xiangzhou.
-In the end, the Inspector of Xiangzhou, Xun Tiao (荀眺), planned to carry out a mass execution on the refugees.
-However, his plans leaked out to the public, which caused the refugees to revolt en masse in Jingzhou and Xiangzhou.
+The recent uprisings by Shu refugees began to arouse suspicion among officials, so the Inspector of Xiang, Xun Tiao (荀眺), planned to carry out a mass execution on the refugees.
+However, his plans leaked out to the public, which caused the refugees to revolt en masse in Jing and Xiang.
 Because Du Tao was from Shu and a popular figure, the rebels proclaimed him as their leader.